joaocarloscabreu/MPLC/README.md

 ## Usage

-The package comes with a jupyter notebook called "example.ipynb", to exemplify the usage of the cpde.
+The package comes with a jupyter notebook called "example.ipynb", to exemplify the usage of the code.

 ```python
 from MPLC.system import System